Emergency Caller Location Information

 Benefits of the ECLI Service

-Previously, where people weren’t able to give an accurate address, emergency services experienced real difficulty pinpointing a caller’s location and in some cases were required to make a special information request to a network provider for a caller’s location.
+Prior to the ECLI Service, where people couldn’t give an accurate address, emergency services experienced difficulty pinpointing a caller’s exact location and in some cases were required to make a special information request to a network provider for a caller’s location which took additional time.
+These requests have since reduced, as a result of the introduction of the ECLI Service.

 ECLI supports 111 TXT

-In 2018, the ECLI Service was extended to incorporate location data sent by a registered 111 TXT user texting 111 on an Android phone.
-The 111 TXT service is for people who are deaf or hearing or speech impaired.
+The ECLI Service supports location data sent by a registered 111 TXT user texting 111 on an Android phone.
+The 111 TXT service is for people who are deaf, hearing or speech impaired.

 Protecting your privacy